-In Free Run mode, the instrument initiates acquisitions without considering any trigger conditions.
-It is a fast and easy way to see the signals.
+Mode/control Description Free Run Sets the analyzer to acquire without considering any trigger conditions.
+It is a fast and easy way to see signals.
 Free Run is usually adequate for the Spectrum display unless you need to specify a particular time at which to collect the data record.

-Triggered
+Triggered Sets the analyzer to initiate an acquisition when a trigger event is recognized.
+The conditions that define a trigger event depend on the selected trigger source and type.
+Force Trigger Click this button to manually initiate a trigger.